MS Midnatsol

 MS Midnatsol cruise ship

-The 1000-passenger ship Midnatsol was inaugurated in April 2003 with a maiden voyage along the Norwegian coast.
-The vessel's initial name (Midnatsol) means "Midnight Sun".
-Accordingly, its interior design was celestial-themed, colorful and with numerous modern Norwegian artworks on display throughout the vessel.
-Together with MS Trollfjord (sistership) Midnatsol (now Maud) is one of the newest in the Hurtigruten fleet.
-This is also the 4th cruise ship to be named "MS Midnatsol" since the Hurtigruten's establishment in 1893.
+The 1,000-passenger ship Midnatsol was inaugurated in April 2003 with a maiden voyage along the Norwegian coast.
+Her original name (Midnatsol) means “Midnight Sun.”
+Accordingly, her interior design was celestial-themed and colorful, with numerous modern Norwegian artworks on display throughout the vessel.
+Together with MS Trollfjord (sistership), Midnatsol is among the newest vessels in the Hurtigruten fleet.
+She is also the fourth Hurtigruten ship to bear the name “MS Midnatsol” since the company’s establishment in 1893.

 Decks and Cabins

-The ship has a total of 4x Outside wheelchair-accessible cabins (category YA-Accessible, sized 16-17 m2) all located midship on Deck 6 (near the elevators).
-All handicap cabins are at double occupancy (sleep up to two people per room), with a double bed (alternatively two lower beds or lower-upper bunk beds) and specifically designed for passengers with disabilities.
+The ship has a total of four Outside wheelchair-accessible cabins (category YA–Accessible, sized 16–17 m2), all located midship on Deck 6 (near the elevators).
+All accessible cabins are double-occupancy (sleep up to two guests), with a double bed (alternatively two lower beds or lower–upper bunk beds) and are specifically designed for passengers with disabilities.

-The boat has 9 decks, of which 7 are passenger-accessible and 3 with cabins.
+The boat has 9 decks, of which 7 are passenger-accessible and 3 have cabins.

-Most Midnatsol-Maud staterooms are Outside and sized 10-11-12-14 m2.
-The largest accommodations are the Owner's Suites (Deck 8).
-Standard cabin amenities include en-suite bathroom (WC-shower, single-sink mirrored vanity, heated floors, towels, bath products), smart HDTV (Internet capabilities), direct dial phone, lounge area (writing desk, chair, wardrobe, coffee/tea making facility / kettle, glasses), under-bed storage, wall-mounted reading lamps, smart HDTV, electronic safe box (in the closet), 220V plugs.
+Most Midnatsol staterooms are Outside and measure 10–11–12–14 m2.
+The largest accommodations are the Owner’s Suites (Deck 8).
+Standard cabin amenities include an en-suite bathroom (WC/shower, single-sink mirrored vanity, heated floors, towels, bath products), smart HDTV (Internet capabilities), direct-dial phone, lounge area (writing desk, chair, wardrobe, coffee/tea-making facility / kettle, glasses), under-bed storage, wall-mounted reading lamps, smart HDTV, electronic safe (in the closet), and 220V outlets.
 All rooms are air-conditioned.
-Suites additionally have a coffee maker, lounge area (low table, modern armchairs, 2-seater sofa).
+Suites additionally feature a coffee maker and a lounge area (low table, modern armchairs, two-seater sofa).

-The ship's max passenger capacity (970) is limited to 500 on Antarctic voyages.
-Following the drydock reconstruction in 2021, the boat's max capacity will be reduced from 631 to 532 berths (beds).
+The ship’s maximum passenger capacity (970) is limited to 500 on Antarctic voyages.
+Following the 2021 drydock reconstruction, her maximum berth count will be reduced from 631 to 532.

 Shipboard dining options - Food and Drinks

 MS Midnatsol features various dining venues.
 Dining in the main restaurant is relaxed and informal.
-All menus are planned around seasonal fresh ingredients and benefit from local produce to satisfy guests' healthy appetites stimulated by the sea air.
-The 24-hour cafe offers drinks and snacks.
-There is also a selection of lounges and bars with drinks available.
+Menus are planned around seasonal fresh ingredients and emphasize local produce to satisfy appetites stirred by the sea air.
+The 24-hour café offers drinks and snacks.
+Guests can also choose from several lounges and bars serving a wide selection of beverages.

 MS Midnatsol cruise ship